Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 > Aside: Recall that `List` data values are simply wrappers around lists.
 Also recall that the fields in a `Constr` value must be all of type `Data`.
 So any of your list fields get translated to `List` data.
 Just remember not to confuse these with builtin lists (`PBuiltinList`)!
 Functions like `pheadBuiltin` don't work on `List` data values.

-To obtain `txInfoInputs` from here, we do the following actions in sequence-
+To obtain `txInfoInputs` from here, we do the following actions in sequence:

 - `pasConstr` - unpacks the `TxInfo`.
 There's only one constructor, `TxInfo` - we don't care about that.
 We need the fields.
 - `psndBuiltin` - extracts the second member of the pair, the fields of `TxInfo`.
 - `phead` - extracts the first element of the list.
 This is our field, `txInfoInputs`.
 - (optional) `pasList` - takes out the builtin list from the `List` data value.

 And that's it!
-Putting it all together-
+Putting it all together:

 ```haskell
 f :: Term s (PData :--> PBuiltinList PData)